MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Remove-AzureBatchNodeFile.md

 ```

 ## DESCRIPTION
-The **Remove-AzureBatchNodeFile** cmdlet deletes an azure_2 Batch node file for a task or compute node.
+The **Remove-AzureBatchNodeFile** cmdlet deletes an Azure Batch node file for a task or compute node.

 ## EXAMPLES